 I think, as Bloomberg BusinessWeek argued, our approach to homeland security (a term I loathe) has overdone much and missed other threats.
 Our approach to airline security — which really seems like the old error of generals’ fighting the previous war — has made air travel worse but not safer.
 (Unless you truly believe that 84-year-old women and babies are terrorist threats.)
 The incontrovertible fact is that every 9/11 hijacker fit into one gender, one ethnic group and a similar age range.
 Only two reasons exist to not profile airline travelers — political correctness and the assumption that anyone is capable of hijacking an airplane, killing the pilots and flying it into a skyscraper or important national building.
 Meanwhile, while the U.S. spends about $1 billion each year trying to prevent Improvised Explosive Device attacks, what is this country doing about something that would be even more disruptive, yet potentially easier to do — an Electromagnetic Pulse attack, which would fry every computer within the range of the device?

-We haven’t taken steps like drilling our own continent’s oil and developing every potential source of electric power, ecofriendly or not, to make us less dependent on Middle East oil.
+We have at least started to take steps like drilling our own continent’s oil and developing every potential source of electric power, ecofriendly or not, to make us less dependent on Middle East oil.
 (The Middle East, by the way, supplies only one-fourth of our imported oil.
 We can become less dependent on Middle East oil; we cannot become less dependent on energy.)
-And the government’s response to 9/11 has followed like B follows A the approach our culture has taken to risk of any sort, as if covering ourselves in bubblewrap, or even better cowering in our homes, will make the bogeyman go away.
+But the government’s response to 9/11 has followed like B follows A the approach our culture has taken to risk of any sort, as if covering ourselves in bubblewrap, or even better cowering in our homes, will make the bogeyman go away.
 Are we really safer because of the Patriot Act?

 American politics was quite nasty in the 1990s.
 For a brief while after 9/11, we had impossible-to-imagine moments like this: